openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/pretectalNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Pretectal nucleus' is a nucleus of brain.
-It is part of the pretectal region.
+   :definition: Is a nucleus of brain.
+Is part of the pretectal region. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014450) ('is_a' and 'relationship')]
-   :description: A neural nucleus of the pretectal area (between dorsal thalamus and optic tectum) that receives afferents primarily from the retina and the optic tectum and are involved in modulating motor behavior in response to visual input.
+   :description: A neural nucleus of the pretectal area (between dorsal thalamus and optic tectum) that receives afferents primarily from the retina and the optic tectum and are involved in modulating motor behavior in response to visual input. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014450)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0107761
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0014450#nucleus-of-pretectal-area
    :name: pretectal nucleus